ta-data-bcn/Project-Week-8-Final-Project/README.md

 *Code*

-Includes the 9 Jupyter Notbooks mentioned above as well as one Master Notebook, which includes the most important snippits of code condensed alongside careful detailes markdown.
+Includes the 9 Jupyter Notbooks mentioned above.

 Also you find the saved model (Random Forests for each of the four Personality Features on the reduced and scaled nlp data)